Best Balance Transfer Cards of January 2026

 • Plan to clear your balance three months before the promotional period ends.
 This will give you some wiggle room.

 • Automate your payments to stay on track.
-It might be uncomfortable, but it’ll force discipline.
+It's uncomfortable at first, but it'll force discipline.

 • Curb unnecessary spending with a temporary, no-frills budget to free up more funds.
 Watch out for yo-yoing later.